ekufta0530/Lambda-Useful-Scripts/README.md

 # Lambda-Useful-Scripts
 Some quick Lambda scripts to automate AWS services.

-Consdierations:
+Remember to:

-1) Be sure to choose the correct runtime.
-This set will be written entirely in Python3.7
+1) Be sure to choose Python3.7 as runtime
-2) Execution roles.
-2)
+2) Make sure timeout value is set high enough to iterate through functions